Air Force One: First presidential aircraft

 The Secret Service subsequently reconfigured a Douglas C-54 Skymaster for presidential transport duty.
 The VC-54C aircraft, nicknamed the Sacred Cow, included a sleeping area, radiotelephone, and retractable battery-powered elevator to lift Roosevelt in his wheelchair.
 The VC-54C flew President Roosevelt only once, to the Yalta Conference in February 1945.

 The National Security Act of 1947, the legislation that created the US Air Force, was signed by President Harry S. Truman aboard the VC-54C.
 He replaced the VC-54C in 1947 with a modified C-118 Liftmaster, calling it the Independence after his Missouri hometown.
 It was given a distinctive exterior, as its nose was painted like the head of a bald eagle.
 The plane included a stateroom in the aft fuselage and a main cabin that could seat 24 passengers or could be made up into 12 sleeper berths.
 It is now housed at the National Museum of the United States Air Force in Dayton, Ohio.

 Eisenhower introduced four propeller-driven aircraft to presidential service.
 This group included two Lockheed C-121 Constellations: aircraft Columbine II (VC-121A 48-610) and Columbine III (VC-121E 53-7885).
 They were named by First Lady Mamie Eisenhower for the columbine, official state flower of her adopted home state of Colorado.
 Two Aero Commanders were also added to the fleet.

-Columbine II is the first plane to bear the call sign Air Force One, it was Lockheed Constellation configured for VIP travel and replaced an earlier Constellation called Columbine.
-This designation for the US Air Force aircraft carrying the incumbent president was established after a 1954 incident in which a commercial flight, Eastern Air Lines 8610, crossed paths with Air Force 8610, which was carrying President Eisenhower.
+Columbine II, the first plane to bear the call sign Air Force One, was a Lockheed Constellation configured for VIP travel that replaced an earlier Constellation called Columbine.
+Bearing the aircraft registration N8610, the plane would use the call sign "Air Force 8610", regardless of the passengers on the flight.
+After a 1953 incident in which a commercial flight, Eastern Air Lines 8610, crossed paths with Air Force 8610, which was carrying President Eisenhower over Richmond, Virginia, pilot William G. Draper suggested the standardized designation to avoid any future confusion with civil aviation using a similar call sign.
 Initially used informally, the designation became official in 1962.